-- 1. A pricing matrix approach setting out a range of profitability figures against two or more statistically significant quantitative measurements (for example, the ratios of asset intensity and operating expenses to sales); or - 2.
-A mechanical pricing tool that would use an econometric model to translate the benchmarking data that would apply based on the financial data of the tested party.
+- Apricing matrix approach setting out a range of profitability figures against two or more statistically significant quantitative measurements (for example, the ratios of asset intensity and operating expenses to sales); or - A mechanical pricing tool that would use an econometric model to translate the benchmarking data that would apply based on the financial data of the tested party.

-In simple terms, the pricing matrix approach would establish a range of variables and a taxpayer would be responsible for establishing where they fall compared to subsets of the comparables grouped according to their economic characteristics.
+would be responsible for establishing where they fall compared to subsets of the comparablesgrouped according to their economic characteristics.
 Under the mechanical pricing tool approach, a taxpayer would input the financial data of a tested party into the tool which would determine the Amount B return for that tested party based on a weighting of economic characteristics.

-The consultation suggests that the Amount B return would generally be calculated using operating margin (net profit divided by sales) as the Net Profit Indicator (NPI),1 though it holds open the possibility that the Berry Ratio (gross profit / operating expenses) or a combination of NPIs could be used.
+The consultation suggests that the Amount B return would generally be calculated using operating margin (net profit divided by sales) as the Net Profit Indicator (NPI),1though it holds open the possibility that the Berry Ratio (gross profit / operating expenses) or a combination of NPIs could be used.